Quick Reference

 {

-Name = new FilterField<string> { Contains = "SMSF" },
+AccountNumber = new FilterField<string?> { Contains = "SMSF" },

-CreatedDate = new FilterField<DateTime> { GreaterThan = new DateTime(2024, 1, 1) }
+CreatedDate = new FilterField<DateTime?> { GreaterThan = new DateTime(2024, 1, 1) }

 };